Revised: July 28, 1998

-- The course must be offered for three or fewer credits (five quarter credits) and will meet the standard set in UW System Administrative Policy 165 (SYS 165), Academic Year Definition And Assorted Derivatives (Section 2., The Awarding of Credit).
+- The course must be offered for three or fewer credits (five quarter credits) and will meet the standard set in UW System Administrative Policy 165 (SYS 165), The Academic Calendar (Section 2., The Awarding of Credit).

 - The course must be a special credit offering or workshop which is not included in the regular academic year or summer term schedule.

 - The institution must be reasonably certain that resident enrollments are not expected to be sufficient to warrant offering the course and nonresident fee remission waiver authority is not available.

 - Fees charged to residents and nonresidents shall be sufficient to cover all projected direct costs and not be less than the Regent approved per credit resident fee.
 Students must pay, in addition, special course fees related directly to the course such as travel, room and board, and other costs consistent with the policies defined in UW System Administrative Policy 825 (SYS 825), Special Course Fees.

 - The syllabus for the offering must be approved by the Vice Chancellor and submitted, with an explanation of need, including financial analysis, and a request for authorization to set a special fee to the System Academic Affairs Office prior to any public announcement of the offering.
 The Office of Academic Affairs must assure that the course has been reviewed for academic content and the Office of the Vice President for Finance will review the financial information to determine if a special fee should be approved.